Skip to content

 Extending Error Codes

-Add domain-specific error codes by extending the base enum:
+Add domain-specific error codes by using custom string literals with the router and error helpers:

 typescript